Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Approach

-We replicate the CLIP-filtering step for the \texttt{small} version of CommonPool of 12.8 million image-text pairs.
-We use the CLIP ViT-L/14 model and set the threshold as $0.243$ to select the top $30\%$ of pairs according to CLIP similarity score as was done in prior work \citep{laion5b, datacomp}.
-This results in a filtered dataset with 3.84 million image-text pairs.
+We first replicate the CLIP-filtering step for the \texttt{small} version of CommonPool of 12.8 million image-text pairs.
+We use the CLIP ViT-L/14 model and set the threshold as $0.243$ to select the top $30\%$ of pairs according to CLIP similarity score as done in prior work \citep{laion5b, datacomp}, resulting in a filtered dataset with 3.84 million samples.
+In this section, we describe how we obtain demographic annotations and measure filtering discrepancies.